phoenixcoder/system-design-primer/README.md

 # Introduction to Large-Scale System Design

 ## Purpose
-This is a hands-on introduction to the basic components involved in the design of large-scale systems.
+This is a hands-on introduction to the components involved in large-scale systems.
+This guide hopes to help you learn about the design of such systems by helping you setup and play with the components directly.
+I'll tackle different problem scenarios and try to build upon the lessons of the previous examples as we go along.
+The intention is for the scenarios to get more complicated, and to think of algorithms in a distributed manner.
+If you have any suggestions as to scenarios you want to see addressed, please let me know through the [repo's issues page](https://github.com/phoenixcoder/IntroSystemDesign/issues).

-The examples here are backed by AWS Cloudformation Templates, which automates their setup to let you play/experiment with the components.
-I'll be adding more examples here over time, on different platforms e.g. GCP, Azure, etc. to address certain problem scenarios, and ways we can solve them.
-I have and will continue to design all these examples with the free-tier and cost in mind of any platform we use.
+These examples are backed by [AWS Cloudformation Templates](https://github.com/phoenixcoder/IntroSystemDesign#what-is-an-aws-cloudformation-template) that automate infrastructure setup so you can get to playing quicker.
+I plan to add more examples over time that cross different platforms like GCP and Azure.
+I have and will continue to design all examples to work within the free-tier of any platform we use.

 ## Before You Get Started
 1. Know Git Basics.
 Here are some [tutorials](https://github.com/phoenixcoder/IntroSystemDesign#git-basics-and-tutorials) to get you started.